utdata/icj-project-rig/README.md

 Google Sheets used may potentially require some additional configuration.
 Each sheet (or tab) in a Google Sheet is converted separately by the kit, and keyed-off in the output object by the _name of the sheet_.

-By default it treats every sheet in a Google Sheet as being formatted as a `table`.
+By default, it treats every sheet in a Google Sheet as being formatted as a `table`.
 In other words, every _row_ is considered an item, and the _header row_ determines the key of each value in a _column_.

 The Google Sheets processor also supports a `key-value` format as popularized by [`copytext`](https://github.com/nprapps/copytext) ([and its Node.js counterpart](https://github.com/rdmurphy/node-copytext)).
 This treats everything in the _first column_ as the key, and everything in the _second column_ as the value matched to its key.
 Every other column is _ignored_.